anthropics/anthropic-tools/tool_use_package/EXAMPLES.md

         results = self.client.search(index=self.index,
                                      query={"match": {"text": query}})

-        # iterate through the search results and format them into our BaseSearchResult class
+        # Iterate through the search results and format them into our BaseSearchResult class
         search_results: list[BaseSearchResult] = []
         for result in results["hits"]["hits"]:
             if len(search_results) >= n_search_results_to_use: